jpedro/jpedro.github.io/bash-dispatch.md

 I gave up showing a script's usage using `echo`s.
 It's so ugly.

-So now, I slep the usage in a comment in the beginning of the file and grep it.
-It's also the first thing you see when you open the script in a text editor.
+So now, I just slap the usage in a comment in the beginning of the file and grep for it.
+It's also thas the benefit it's the first thing you see when you open the script in a code editor.

 ```bash
 #!/usr/bin/env bash